repairvision/repairvision.github.io/_pages/configuration/index.md

 ````

 Fig. {{ fig_step34 }} shows a meta-model for a simple Deterministic Finite Automaton (DFA).
+Please note that a navigation expression term that returns an EBoolean, e.g., `state.isStart`, (currently) has to be converted explicitly to a Boolean, e.g., `isEqual(state.isStart, true)`.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/0_5_metamodel.png" target="_blank">